Willow has been bred for a litter of F1 Mini Goldendoodles and is currently due to deliver within the week with puppies going home in late November.

 Once delivered, we prepare the mother and her puppies for their first picture, usually within 2 days, and we post that picture to the home page of our web site: www.powderhillgoldens.com

-After they are born we allow the puppies to bond with their mother for a period of three weeks.
+After they are born we allow the puppies to bond with their mother for a period of four weeks.
 This allows the mother to concentrate solely on nurturing her pups.
 The mother is fed frequently and given plenty of quiet time with her babies.

 At three weeks of age, we microchip and begin taking weekly pictures of each individual puppy.
 The microchip will stay with them for the rest of their lives; initially allowing us to assure each owner that they have the right puppy, and later helping those owners to find them if they are ever lost or stolen.